Skip to content

 DescriptionExample

-ModelThe large language model that drives agent reasoning and output generation.Qwen3
+ModelThe large language model that drives the agent's reasoning and output generation.Qwen3

-RulesSpecify consistent standards or behavioral guidelines that the agent must follow when responding, ensuring reliability of usage results."When summarizing work, must include relevant Issues."
+RulesConsistent standards or behavioral guidelines that the agent must follow when responding, ensuring reliability of results."When summarizing work, relevant Issues must be included."

-PromptsInstructions that trigger the agent's core behavior.
-When invoked, user input is appended to this prompt.Example prompt: "Summarize current work progress, including status, blockers, and next steps.
-Use Markdown format, language concise and professional."
+PromptThe instruction that triggers the agent's core behavior.
+When invoked, user input is appended to this prompt.Example prompt: "Summarize the current work progress, including status, blockers, and next steps.
+Use Markdown format with concise and professional language."

-Tools/MCPExtend external capabilities (databases, APIs, CLI)GitHub, PostHog, Supabase
+Tools / MCPExtends external capabilities (databases, APIs, CLI).GitHub, PostHog, Supabase

 VJSP AI Studio supports three types of agents, distinguished by management method: